-The Advanced Public Transportation Systems applications have been developed principally to support the needs addressed in three components of the Metropolitan ITS Infrastructure: Transit Management Systems, Regional Multimodal Traveler Information, and Electronic Fare Payment

-Programs.
-The functional applications encompassed by these components are Fleet Management, Transit Traveler Information, and Electronic Fare Payment Programs.
+The Advanced Public Transportation Systems applications have been developed principally to support the needs addressed in three components of the Metropolitan ITS Infrastructure: Transit Management Systems, Regional Multimodal Traveler Information, and Electronic Payment Systems.
+The functional applications encompassed by these components are Fleet Management, Transit Traveler Information, and Electronic Payment Systems.

 Fleet Management Systems are primarily directed at improving the operations and productivity of transit agencies and the safety of their passengers.
 Transit Traveler Information utilizes several technologies for the dissemination of transit information that facilitates and encourages the use of public transportation.
-Electronic Fare Payment Programs embrace the technology aimed at the use of "smart cards" to pay for transit, parking and other potential uses which make transit more convenient for the traveler.
+Electronic Payment Systems focus on integrating transportation payment systems to improve traveler convenience and reduce operating costs.